Minejerik/omegaflightprotocol/PROTOCOL.md

 ##### `ofcommon.Error`
 This is used to alert the server of a behaviour fault, it is in common, as the server may be able to send this in a future protocol version, in order to inform the client of protocol violation.
 The message contains an `ErrorType` which contains the exact type of error that happened.
 This message is only used as a response, after a behaviour-violating message was sent to the client.
 It is used to log or update the UI, the server may be able to fix the error itself, but it should still update the user on what is occurring.

+##### `offromclient.DiscoveryReply`
+This just contains the client's protocol version, and can contain the name of the client's software.
+It used for the server to know if there is a client on the other end.
+It is also used to verify compatibility between the protocol versions.

 ##### raw-text
 THIS SHOULD ONLY BE SENT IN A WORST-CASE SCENARIO!!